rubyonracetracks/tutorial-rails-rubymn2/04-03-forhire_index.md

     assert page.has_css?('h1', text: 'Admin Index') end
 ```
 * Enter the command "sh test_app.sh".
-Your 2 new integration tests fail.
+Your new integration test fails.
 * Enter the command "alias test1='(command to run the failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
-The same 2 integration tests fail again because the expected content is not present.
+The same integration test fails because the forhire index page does not have the expected content.

 #### Forhire Index Page
 * Fill in the blank app/views/forhires/index.html.erb file with the following code: